| 1918 Spanish Influenza Epidemic In late August 1918, a naval ship left Boston and

 day, unwittingly delivering the flu to villages across western Alaska.
 Nobody in

 Nome knew people were dying in the villages until it was too late.
+A week into the epidemic, Nome's chief doctor and Walter Shields,

 superintendent of the region's Eskimo population for the U.S. Bureau of